- Get $150 off of your Tax Depreciation Report per investment property from the quantity surveyorDuoTax here.

 This measure is now law.

-Small businesses, with aggregated turnover of less than $10 million, can immediately deduct the full cost of eligible assets costing less than $20,000 that are first used or installed ready for use between 1 July 2023 and 30 June 2024.
+• the full cost of eligible depreciating assets costing less than $20,000 that are first used or installed ready for use between 1 July 2025 and 30 June 2026

-The $20,000 threshold applies on a per asset basis, so small businesses can instantly write off multiple assets.
+The $20,000 limit under the measures applies on a per asset basis, so small businesses can instantly write off multiple assets.

-Assets valued at $20,000 or more can continue to be placed into the small business simplified depreciation pool and depreciated at 15% in the first income year and 30% each income year after that.
-In addition, pool balances under $20,000 at the end of 2023–24 income year can be written off.
+Assets valued at $20,000 or more can continue to be placed into the small business pool and depreciated at 15% in the first income year and 30% each income year after that.
+In addition, pool balances under $20,000 at the end of 2025–26 income year can be written off.

 Source: https://www.ato.gov.au/about-ato/new-legislation/in-detail/businesses/small-business-support-20000-dollar-instant-asset-write-off